Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In any event, it all begins with the main tab on the dashboard called “My Plan.”
 This is where you’ll see your daily assignments.

-Basically, the “My Plan” tab presents you with a certain number of daily lessons to work based on how much you said you have time for.
-If you said you have 10 minutes per day, then you get two daily lessons.
-If you said you have 20 minutes, you get four daily lessons.
+Basically, the “My Plan” tab presents you with a certain number of daily lessons to do based on how much time you have available.
+If you have 10 minutes per day, then you get two lessons a day.
+If you have 20 minutes, you’ll do four lessons per day.
 You get it.

 Each lesson is bite-sized, and maybe takes 5 minutes to complete.
 That’s why you get assigned multiple lessons per day under “My Plan.”

 Additionally, how the lessons play out is pretty simple.
-There are three steps in each lesson.
-Step 1 starts with a review of some new vocabulary—perhaps 5 or 6 new phrases.
-Each one is provided with a little context on how it’s typically used (called “how to use it”).
+Each one has three steps.
+Step 1 starts with a review of some new vocabulary – perhaps 5 or 6 new phrases.
+You also get a little context on how the phrase is typically used (called “how to use it”).

 In Step 2, after you learn your new vocab, you then dive into some practice.
 This step generally consists of choosing the correct phrase (from a list) based on a picture.
 It goes really fast.